jcyamacho/docker-infra/flowise/README.md

 ## What it does

-- **Visual workflow builder** - Create AI applications using an intuitive drag-and-drop interface
+- **Visual AI Workflows** - Create and chain AI applications using drag-and-drop interface
-- **LLM orchestration** - Connect and chain multiple AI models from different providers
+- **Multi-LLM Integration** - Connect OpenAI, Azure, Anthropic, and other AI providers
-- **AI agents** - Build autonomous agents that can perform complex multi-step tasks
+- **AI Agents & Chatbots** - Build autonomous agents and conversational applications
-- **Chatflows** - Create conversational AI applications and chatbots
-- **Custom tools integration** - Connect external APIs and services to your workflows
-- **Memory management** - Implement conversation memory and context retention
-- **Document processing** - Upload and process documents for AI-powered Q&A
+- **Document Intelligence** - Process files for AI-powered Q&A and knowledge extraction
-- **Multi-modal support** - Handle text, images, and other data types in workflows
-- **API endpoints** - Deploy your flows as REST APIs for integration
+- **API & Integration Ready** - Deploy workflows as REST APIs with external tool connections
-- **Template library** - Access pre-built templates for common use cases
+- **Template Library** - Pre-built workflows for common AI use cases and scenarios

 ## Quick Start